titoyudha/restaurant-management/README.md

 # restaurant-management

-See the full code on branch master
+See the full code on branch development